 Step 3: Make Your Purchase

-Important: All cannabis products must remain in their sealed, original packaging until you’re in a private location where use is permitted.
+After you’ve decided what you want, we’ll package your purchase and complete the transaction.
+All cannabis products must remain in their sealed, original packaging until you’re in a private location where use is permitted.

 For first-time buyers, start here: First-Time Visitor’s Guide to Buying Legal Cannabis in Vermont